skord/maxbook/README.md

 $ docker-compose build # This one will take a while
 ```

-This is where the weirdness comes in.
-You'll want to bring up node1 and wait a
-minute for it to actually be ready.
+You'll want to bring up node1 and wait a minute for it to actually be ready.

 ```
 $ docker-compose up -d node1